 This course is designed to acquaint the student with the operation and use of video production equipment and facilities.
 The student will have the opportunity to reach a competent level in basic video production areas.
 The course is organized as an introduction to television production with emphasis on: the use of video production, working within production studios, duties and responsibilities of the production crew, and visualization/design concepts for video.
 Prerequisite: COMM 2025 Offered: Fall.

 COMM 4140.
 Philosophy and Ethics of Communication.
 (3 Credits)

 This course will introduce students to the philosophical foundations utilized in the field of mass communication.
 It will discuss the historical development of mass communication ethics and explore issues faced by mass communication practitioners and organizations in today's postmodern society.
 Through class discussion and case studies, students will learn how to utilize critical reasoning to resolve ethical dilemmas common in the media industry.
-[Prerequisite: COMM 2010] Offered: Spring.
+Prerequisite: COMM 2010 Offered: Fall.

 COMM 4160.
 Media Programming & Management.
 (3 Credits)

 Overview of basis of media programming and management including models relating to management theory, personnel goals, communicational organization, and media programming plans and formats appropriate for current organizations.
 Prerequisite: COMM 2025 Offered: Spring.

 COMM 4205.
 Theories and Strategies in Emerging Media.
 (3 Credits)